togdvrar-if-its-2019/assignment-1-game-review-sigdeagung/readme.md

 - Cards in the discard pile will be shuffled into draw pile when it run out of cards.
 - Player have a number of energy which can be used to perform card.
 - Player can end turn at any time in the game, letting the enemy to perform.
-- Artifact will always activated, depends on the effect and conditions.
+- Relic will always activated, depends on the effect and conditions.
 - At any point of the game, player can choose to use a potion to gain it's effects.
 - After killing the enemy, player gains loot